Boatflex is a peer-to-peer platform where boat-owner can put up their boats and people can go rent it through their platform.

 By being able to tailor the ads increased Boatflex’ ROAS by 500% on the paid advertising channels (Facebook Ads).
 We even lowered the spend drastically and increased the conversion value as well.

-With DataFeedWatch we can manage our customers with very little to no help at all from our development team, which gives them the space to work on other exciting projects that create value for our clients.
+With DataFeedWatch we can manage our customers' feeds with very little to no help at all from our development team, which gives them the space to work on other exciting projects that create value for our clients.
 We can recommend DataFeedWatch for anyone who wants to optimize their campaigns on Facebook and Google.